 What about the rest of the time, though?
 Turn 1 is still a long way off from here and not visible from the North Grandstand.
 That makes it a basic view of the straight.
 Seeing F1 cars at speed always delivers a thrill but does become monotonous over time.

-Overall, though that incredible sight of the start might be enough to make this worthwhile for some fans, the North Grandstand is something of a one-trick pony.
-I would expect this to turn out to be the least impressive grandstand options in Qatar.
+That incredible sight of the start might be enough to make this worthwhile for some fans.
+The North Grandstand is something of a one-trick pony though and one of the least impressive grandstand options in Qatar.

 Wrapped around the interior of turn 2 in a V shape, the two sides of the grandstand offer entirely different views.
 From the turn 1 facing side, fans have a great view of the pack exiting from turn 1 and funnelling into turn 2.

-The other end of the grandstand meanwhile has views of the cars as they round turn 2 and race off towards turn 3, with a possibility of distant views to the interior of the track.
+The other end of the grandstand meanwhile has views of the cars as they round turn 2 and race off towards turn 3, with more distant views to the interior of the track.

 Given the freestyle seating (seats aren’t reserved), this ‘two views for the price of one’ grandstand makes for an enticing offer.
 Try sitting in the corner entry end of the grandstand, and when you’re ready for something different, go and find a free seat in the other part of the stand.

-New for 2023, the aptly named Turn 3 Grandstand on the exterior of the track at turn 3 promises to be a decent choice for fans at the Losail circuit.
+New for 2023, the aptly named Turn 3 Grandstand on the exterior of the track at turn 3 has proven to be a decent choice for fans at the Losail circuit.
 The stretch from turn 3 to 4 has seen some wheel-to-wheel action in the past.

-The new grandstand will feature a view of the entry and exit to the medium-speed turn 3 and the run down to turn 4.
+The new grandstand features a view of the entry and exit to the medium-speed turn 3 and the run down to turn 4.
 There is also the chance to see the pack at a distance as they make their way around parts of the infield.

 Perhaps the greatest drawback of the T3 Grandstand though is not the view but the location.
 This grandstand is the furthest point to the FanZone behind the Main Grandstand, meaning some potentially long walks in the Qatar heat.

-Given the nature of the final corner, it’s unlikely to produce the kind of action seen in turns 1 to 4, and that certainly proved to be the case in the last race here in 2021.
+Given the nature of the final corner, it’s unlikely to produce the kind of action seen in turns 1 to 4, and that has certainly proven to be the case in previous races.
 This will, however, be a crucial corner for drivers to get right as they power onto the main straight.